thanhhoai2k4/thanhhoai2k4.github.io/content/articles/K-nearest_Neighbors.md

 - When the amount of data is large, calculating the distance from a data point will be very time-consuming.
 If there is no effective calculation method, time will be wasted.

-distance from one point to each point in dataset:
+Distance from one point to each point in dataset:

 $$
   L_2 = || \mathbf{z}- \mathbf{x_i}||_2
 $$

-in the quation:
+In the quation:
 - **z** is one data point that needs to be predicted
 - \\( \mathbf{x_i} \\) is one data point in the data set.